-When it comes to maintaining an organised and smooth-running office, tidiness and cleanliness are not simply aesthetic requirements but a Health & Safety necessity.
+When it comes to maintaining an organised office, tidiness and cleanliness are not simply aesthetic requirements.
+It’s also a health & safety necessity.

 Common office hazards

 If you were working at height or with moving machinery parts, the hazards in your workplace would be immediately obvious to you.